The Jacaranda: History

-Present Day
+Present day

-The Jacaranda remains an operational music venue, bar and record store to this day, hosting nightly live performances, and focusing on newer artists.

-Many new rising stars from the Northwest have started their careers at the venue, such as Luvcat, Crawlers, Stone, The Lathums and many more.

 In 2006, The Jacaranda was awarded a Pubs in Time plaque by the Campaign for Real Ale (CAMRA) for its role in the formative years of the Beatles.

+Wirral native Graham Stanley took ownership of The Jacaranda in 2010, after which the venue closed in 2013 due to financial difficulties.
+A year later The Jacaranda re-opened under a "deliberate mandate" to shift its focus towards that of a grassroots music venue championing newer upcoming acts, much in the same way the venue had previously been utilised by some of its more famous alumni in the 1960s.
+Many new rising stars from the Northwest have since started their careers at the venue, such as Luvcat, Crawlers, Stone, The Lathums and many more.

-2015 saw the birth of Jacaranda Records, located at the top floor of The Jacaranda Club.
+2015 saw the birth of Jacaranda Records founded by Stanley, located at the top floor of The Jacaranda Club.
 Since then, the store has established itself as a powerhouse in the North West, putting on many album launch shows, some of the more notable include Crowded House, Yungblud, Foals, Paolo Nutini, Mumford and Sons, Stereophonics, Wunderhorse, Jacob Collier, The Pretenders, Wallows, and Blossoms.

-In August 2024 The Jacaranda was awarded a blue plaque commemorating the venue as the first place The Beatles performed with the lineup of Lennon, McCartney, Harrison, Suttclife and Best Performances on the day came from The Zutons, Red Rum Club, The Cheap Thrills and many others.
+In August 2024 The Jacaranda was awarded a blue plaque commemorating the venue as the first place The Beatles performed with the lineup of Lennon, McCartney, Harrison, Suttclife and Best.
+Performances on the day came from The Zutons, Red Rum Club, The Cheap Thrills and many others.